 We assist our clients with the preparation of transfer pricing documentation to substantiate the arm`s length character of their intra-group transactions and to mitigate related tax risks.

-Our transfer pricing services include, in particular, the determination of arm`s length prices/remuneration in regard to:
+Our transfer pricing services include, in particular, the determination of arm`s length prices/remuneration in regards to:

 We further assist our clients with the preparation of Master Files in accordance with the new OECD guidance as required by several foreign jurisdictions.